Historic Athenaeum Building Changes Hands

 atheneaum

 Since 1914, the Greek Revival clubhouse has been the hub of activities for the women’s organization and a landmark Midtown building.
-But the Athenaeum organization, like most similar groups nationwide, has been facing shrinking membership.
+However, the Athenaeum organization, like most similar groups nationwide, has been facing shrinking membership.
 From a high of about 1000 members in the 1930s and 40s, the group now has about 40.
 Those remaining members began discussing the sale of the building as long as ten years ago and put it on the market last summer.

 “This is a perfect fit.
 We are thrilled to have another female-oriented group take over the building,” Ford says.

 The Athenaeum organization was founded in 1894, during a period when women across the country were forming groups to study and do philanthropic work.
 Members raised the money to erect the club building and moved in in 1914.
-While the neighborhood changed around it, the building with its pillared entrance and stained glass windows has remained pretty much untouched.
+While the neighborhood changed around it, the building, with its pillared entrance and stained-glass windows, has remained pretty much untouched.

 More about the Athenaeum’s history

 “Some felt the building was who we are,” he says.
-But Miller was among those who thought the group could be more effective in its charitable work if it no longer had a building to maintain.
+However, Miller was among those who thought the group could be more effective in its charitable work if it no longer had a building to maintain.

 “We had to have a fundraiser at least every other year to pay for the heat and keep the doors open,” Miller says.